Mellon Mays Undergraduate Fellowship

 I want to study abroad in my junior year.
 Is this compatible with the program?

 Students applying to year long study abroad programs are ineligible for the MMUF program.
-If you are interested in studying abroad for a semester, you must speak with the MMUF administrative and faculty coordinators during the MMUF application process about your plans to determine if your study abroad program is in alignment with the fellowship's goals.
+If you are interested in studying abroad for a semester, you must speak with the MMUF administrative and faculty coordinators during the MMUF application process about your plans to determine if your study abroad program is in alignment with the fellowship's goals and to discuss the program requirements for the period that you are away.

 I am a junior but really interested in the program.
 Can I apply?